TryGhost/node-sqlite3/README.md

         });

 Execute multiple semi-colon separated SQL statements.
 Statements must take no placeholders.
-Each statements will be executed with a single step() and then reset.
-This is ideally suited to executing DDL statements that take no arguments and return no results.
+Each statement will be executed with a single step() and then reset.
+This is ideally suited to executing multiple DDL statements.

 ### database.prepare(SQL, [options,] function (error, statement) {})

 Create a prepared statement from an SQL string.
 Prepared statements can be used used to iterate over results and to avoid compiling SQL each time a query is performed.

 Options:

 - lastInsertRowID: boolean, default false.
-    If true, when this statement is stepped over, the context object (this) in the callback will contain a lastInsertRowID member with the ID of the last inserted row.
+    If true, when this statement is step()'d over, the context object (this) in the callback will contain a lastInsertRowID member with the ID of the last inserted row.

 - affectedRows: boolean, default false.
-    If true, when this statement is stepped over, the context object (this) in the callback will contain an affectedRows member with the number of affected rows for the last step.
+    If true, when this statement is step()'d over, the context object (this) in the callback will contain an affectedRows member with the number of affected rows for the last step.